 Additionally, automotive suppliers can take advantage of intelligent transmission systems that continuously track and analyze a commercial truck driver's habits with geographical data to signal vehicle transmissions when exactly to change gears.
 This ultimately allows shipping to be powered by transmissions that last longer while using less fuel.

 Having real-time information through IoT data proves to be a real advantage.
 Being able to access information instantly versus downloading data from a truck, which can take hours or even days, results in less time at weigh stations and more time on the road.

 Optimizing asset utilization through IoT best practices not only helps drive overall productivity, it also enables companies to be fuel efficient.
-In fact, a study of two linked trucks recently showed 7% in fuel savings, with the lead truck cutting down fuel use by 4.5% and the rear truck by 10%.
+In fact, a study of two linked trucks recently showed 7 percent in fuel savings, with the lead truck cutting down fuel use by 4.5 percent and the rear truck by 10 percent.
 Ideally, trucks from different fleets can come together and meet on the highway to share safety, fuel and environmental benefits - and could become the basis for an automated highway system.

 Just as manufacturers, transportation professionals and shippers can benefit from the advances of the Internet of Things, shippers can continue to get the most competitive rates through advanced online tools.

 To learn more about how Freightquote by C.H.
 Robinson could simplify your shipping, start quoting today.